LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/intro.rst

 Many statically-typed programming languages provide a feature called **enumeration types**, or **enum types** for short.
-Enum types are special classes that should have only one of a set of fixed values, such as days of the week.
+Enum types are special classes that can have only one of a set of fixed values, such as days of the week.

 Imagine that we wanted to add a property to ``Event`` to specify which day of the